We have been working during the summer to bring you one of the most important updates of Arkindex!

 We are proud to announce the release of our new system to run Machine Learning workflows using Arkindex.

-Since the initial annoucement in release 0.13.2, we’ve been adding more and more features to that system in order to make it usable for our ML researchers.
+Since the initial announcement in release 0.13.2, we've been adding more and more features to that system in order to make it usable for our ML researchers.

 It's now possible for any Arkindex user to:

 - connect your Git repository with any ML tool, as long as it's hosted on Gitlab

 - store your models using Git Large File Storage

 - build your Docker images to process Arkindex elements, inside Arkindex (no dependency on a remote build or storage system)